Hokkaido (Hitman): Development

 They set the location in Japan as part of their effort to have a hospital where the technology "borders on science fiction."
 They also chose it because they wanted to have a controlled climate setting located in a setting that's otherwise harsh.
 They also aimed to make the spa area inviting from a tourist point of view.
 The level is designed to be more restrictive than normal, requiring Agent 47 to be wearing certain disguises to get into certain areas.
 This is done by having an AI control the facility, and it only allows doors to open if Agent 47 is wearing a disguise that it deems fit to enter that area of the facility.
 The idea was that clothes were fitted with RFID chips that the AI would identify.
 This was a difficult thing to get working well, creating a number of issues for the team.
 They wanted to experiment with the idea of emphasizing the disguises after they experimented with a more military-focused level in Colorado.
 They had to avoid potentially confusing players, which they accomplished by having an early area require them to learn the gimmick, as well as through signposting the access levels on the doors and the clothing.

 Hokkaido is a more dense level, which affects how the 300 non-playable character limit manifests.
 In other levels, areas that should be more densely populated than they are, have justifications for why they aren't.
 Meanwhile, because the level is smaller, no such justification is necessary, and the level is busier as a result.

 Art director Jonathan Rowe worked on the level, and found that Hokkaido being "clean, stark, and austere" made it more difficult to make the level look good.
-He felt that more details make something look more realistic, but due to how sterile the level was, it was difficult to make it not seem unfinished.
+He felt that more details make something look more realistic, but due to how fertile the level was, it was difficult to make it not seem unfinished.
 Rowe accomplished this by focusing on "micro details and surface details" to complete the package.
 A surgical robot resembling a spider was featured in the level, and was based on car manufacturing robots.
 Rowe wanted something that was both "industrial and clunky" yet moved unnaturally fluidly, finding those two themes working in concert "very disturbing."